sakshicherry4/MexicoEarthquake_thesis/README.md

 Initial_Visualizations.ipynb has all the initial visualizations mostly with understanding the dataset features Other two are the channel10_U-Net.ipynb has 10 channel unet model with all imports in it 2ndchannelinal.ipynb has preproccessing and the 2-channel U-Net model in it.

-Other than that all the files are realted the history of the epoch runs
+All code files have necessary imports within them Other than that all the files are related the history of every epoch runs.